basho-labs/little_riak_book/en/03-developers.md

 request, but with the suffix of `/[bucket],[riaktag],[keep]`.
 In other words, the *bucket* a possible link points to, the value of a *riaktag*, and whether to *keep* the results of this phase (only useful when chaining link walks).
-Each of these values can be set to a wildcard _, meaning you don't care the value.
+Each of these values can be set to a wildcard _, meaning you don't care about the value.

 ```bash
 curl http://localhost:8098/riak/people/mark/people,brother,_